rwxrob/zet/20210812154738/README.md

 * No spaces between opening fence token and keyword
 * Use initial angle bracket for every line of quoted block
 * Never HTML allowed in any way
-* Never any links of any kind, just raw URLs without angle brackets
+* Most links should just be URLs without angle brackets
+* Never hide essential information in a link
 * No images but one allowed and must be own block
 * Images must meet specific requirements (see Raster Image Figures)